masternotions/masternotions.github.io/index.md

 # Timeline

-February 2005, GG goes to Rio for a two month vacation to Brazil.
-On the second day, GG meets DM, and they move in together within a week.
+February 2005, GG goes on a two month vacation to Rio.
+On the 2nd day, GG meets DM.
+They move in together within a week.
 [link](https://twitter.com/wokyleeks/status/1298827978164453378)
 [link](https://twitter.com/AlanVRK/status/1298322296579522564)